-The PSP pseudowire header format includes an 8 bit Channel ID field, which allows effective identification and multiplexing of up to 256 channels or PLC sub-channels in a single session.
+The PSP pseudowire header format includes an 8 bit Channel ID field, which allows effective identification and multiplexing of up to 256 channels or PLC subchannels in a single multiple-channel session.
 Requiring support for arbitrary combinations of channels in a single session would complicate the implementation of the RPD.
-For this reason this specification only mandates support for two combinations of channel types in a single L2TPv3 session.
-The support for other channel type combinations is not expressly prohibited.
-Their definition and methods of signaling are outside of the scope of this specification.
+For this reason, this specification only mandates support for certain combinations of channels in multiple-channel session.